Earn Your MSN FNP Online

 As an FNP, you'll assess patients, determine how to improve or manage their health and discuss ways to integrate health promotion strategies into their lives.

-As an expert in family medicine, you'll also need to understand the unique needs of your patient population.
+As a primary care provider, you'll also need to understand the unique needs of your patients.
 This means understanding the social and economic factors that contribute to overall health, and may act as barriers to equitable care and outcomes.

 Can you become a nurse practitioner online?

 Yes – although not 100%.
-While you can earn your FNP online, it's important to note that immersion experiences and clinical practice hours are a requirement within the program.
+While you can earn your FNP online, it's important to note that an immersion experience and clinical practice hours are a requirement within the program.

 At SNHU, students will complete the first portion of their program entirely online, then travel to New Hampshire for a multi-day immersion experience.

 After successful completion of the immersion experience and NUR-600, students will then complete their 650 practicum hours over five courses that focus on treating patients across the lifespan.
-These hours must be completed under the guidance of preceptors within their program.
+These hours must be completed under the guidance of preceptors, but can occur at settings in your area.

 That said, even learning partly online can certainly help you earn your degree and advance your career faster, on a schedule that works for you.
 Not only does online learning offer more flexibility – these programs are generally more affordable, too.
 SNHU, for example, offers some of the lowest online tuition rates in the nation.